-Williams Advanced Engineering announced in June 2013 that it will partner with Spark Racing Technology to design and assemble a battery system for the 42 cars that will be used in the FIA Formula E Championship.
+Williams Advanced Engineering announced in June 2013 that it will partner with Spark Racing Technology to design and assemble a battery system for the 42 cars that compete in the FIA Formula E Championship.

 Williams battery expertise first originated from its Formula One programme, following the introduction of Kinetic Energy Recovery Systems into the sport in 2009.
 Williams Advanced Engineering is drawing upon the battery systems used in Williams' Formula One cars to create new battery and battery management systems that are capable of powering a fully electric racing car.